siverpro/testnet_wiki/docs/02_Installation/06_Installing_Factom_testnet_software.md

     sudo systemctl daemon-reload
     sudo systemctl restart docker.service

-If you get an error here, the reason is probalby that by default there is already a listen host set in the systemd service file and needs to be overridden:
+If you get an error here, the reason is probably that by default there is already a listen host set in the systemd service file and needs to be overridden:

     sudo systemctl edit docker.service